AEADataEditor/report-aea-data-editor-2023/README.md

   - requests-oauthlib==1.3.1
   - requests-toolbelt==1.0.0

 Packages are installed by `global-libraries.R` or defined in `requirements.txt`, and are sourced in the Dockerfile.
 For manual installation, the following may work (not tested).
+It is strongly suggested to use environments if not using the container (see below).

 ```
 R CMD BATCH global-libraries.R
 pip install -r requirements.txt
 ```

+#### Building the container (optional)

 A container was built, using the following files in this deposit: